Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 • Cut nonessentials from your budget

-• Explore ways to pay off debt so you have fewer monthly obligations
+• Explore ways to pay off debt so you have fewer monthly commitments

 Should you sell your stocks during a recession?

-Selling your stocks during a recession is usually a bad idea since it's hard to predict market performance.
-Instead, stay invested.
-Even if your investments perform poorly because of a market downturn, recoveries are inevitable and by staying invested you can avoid locking in losses.
+No. Selling your stocks during a recession is usually a bad idea, since it's hard to predict market performance.
+Also, if you sell when the market is falling you’ll have to make two decisions: when to sell and when to buy back in.
+Instead of panic-selling, revisit your investment plan and goals, and stick to them.
+Even if your investments perform poorly for a time because of a market downturn, a recovery is inevitable, and you don’t want to miss it by being out of the market.
+Staying invested helps you avoid locking in losses.